invertase/react-native-firebase/docs/firestore/usage/index.md

 Cloud Firestore does not support the following types of queries:

 - Queries with range filters on different fields, as described in the previous section.
-- Logical OR queries.
-In this case, you should create a separate query for each OR condition and merge the query results in your app.

 ## Writing Data